HeinrichHartmann/HeinrichHartmann.github.io/_posts/2015-05-17-Using-the-Google-Drive-Spreadsheet-API.md

-[Google Spreadsheets](https://www.google.com/sheets/about/) is a great tool to store all kinds of tables e.g. for expenses or contacts, in a human readable and editable and globally accessible form.
-With the [Google Drive API](https://developers.google.com/drive/web/about-sdk) it is possible to automate access to Google Spreadsheets and use these worksheets as little databases.
-The API is much more powerfull and supports applications to access Drive data from third party users (e.g. for a image manipulation tool).
-This power however, brings a lot of complexity, in particular to the authentification process, that makes the documentation hard to understand.
-This note walks you through this simple scenario.
+[Google Spreadsheets](https://www.google.com/sheets/about/) is a great tool to store all kinds of tables e.g. for expenses or contacts, in a human readable, editable and globally accessible form.
+With the [Google Drive API](https://developers.google.com/drive/web/about-sdk) it is possible to automate access to Google Spreadsheets and use these worksheets as little databases that can be modified from the command line.

+The API is even more powerfull and supports applications to access data from third party users (e.g. for a image manipulation tool).
+This power brings a lot of complexity, in particular to the authentification process, that makes the documentation hard to understand.
+This note walks you through a simple data access example, while avoiding a lot of this complexity.

 ##Step 1: Install gdata Library